rasekar2000/omdb-hcl/README.md

    chmod +x docker.omdb_py3_alpine.sh
    ```
    </pre>
-3. In the command prompt go to the *scripts* folder
+3. In the command prompt go to the *scripts* folder to
    <pre>

    **build & run** `docker`.